WALKMANxy/management_ux_node-react/README.md

 2. **Set up environment variables**

-Create `.env` files in both server and client directories using the provided templates below.
+Create `.env` files in both server and client directories using the provided templates below as a start.

 <details>
 <summary>Server Environment Variables</summary>